WalletScrutiny/WalletScrutinyCom/_hardware/pvtpay.pivot.md

 ## Preview

-The Pivot appears to be a coin that is marketed as a hardware wallet.
+The Pivot appears to be a coin-shaped hardware wallet.

-This is the [video introduction](https://www.youtube.com/watch?v=Yg0H6QwOlck) of the upcoming Indiegogo campaign.
+Here is the video introduction of the upcoming Indiegogo campaign:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Yg0H6QwOlck" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Since this is a new product, details are still sparse and general: